planck-repl/planck/site/src/index.md

 # Planck

-Planck is a stand-alone ClojureScript REPL for OS X.
+Planck is a stand-alone ClojureScript REPL for macOS.

 Planck launches instantly and is useful for scripting.